helloworld0000red/DCppRat/README.md

 12. download
 13. text to speech
 14. messagebox open
-15. suspend process coz like why tf not
+15. Make it not require dlls and download them when runs

 # maybe in future
   grab info